|

 cheap restaurants and the majority of budget hotels.

 Nightlife in Karachi is an oxymoron.
+If travel outside of Karachi is

 possible, then the archaeological site of Moenjodaro